 The Daily Supported Reading Programme is a classroom programme that helps to move all children on in their reading.
-It is delivered initially to Year 1, then introduced into Reception and then for lowest attaining children in Year 2 for maximum impact across the school.
+It is delivered initially to Year 1, then introduced into Reception and then for children in Year 2 who are working towards age-related expectations, for maximum impact across the school.
 It helps children make accelerated progress by working with trained adults in small groups matched to their independent reading levels.
-This method has a proven track record of success in raising school reading standards as KS1.
+This method has a proven track record of success in raising school reading standards in KS1.

-We held a reading event for Parents of our Nursery, Reception and Year 1 children.
-In Nursery and Reception classes, they watched a whole class story session and it was lovely to see most you joining in!
-In Year 1, parents were able to observe how staff in the school support their children's reading.
+We held a reading event for parents and carers of our Nursery, Reception and Year 1 children.
+In Nursery and Reception classes families watched a whole-class story session and it was lovely to see most of them joining in.
+In Year 1 parents were able to observe how staff in the school support their children's reading.
 They also listened to their children read and gained some practical ideas to use at home.

-Daily Supported Reading happens everyday for our Year 1 pupils.
-The leaders have attended a Continued Professional Development training and had the opportunity to discuss how to make reading fun, interesting and most importantly accessible to all our children.
+Daily Supported Reading happens every day for our Year 1 pupils.
+The leaders have attended focused training and had the opportunity to discuss how to make reading fun, interesting and, most importantly, accessible to all our children.
 We brainstormed and suggested lots of exciting reading activities and ideas.
-We have since then used some of these ideas in our teaching of reading.
+We have since used some of these ideas in our teaching of reading.

 - 'When you read, you can learn to write more' - Naila